 Of course, you can add or edit the questions to match better with your world.
-For instance, the concept of “weekend” might not exist in your world so adapt the questions to your needs.
+For instance, the concept of “weekend” might not exist in your world, so adapt the questions to your needs.
 Be wary of too many physical details and too many idiosyncrasies.
-I think a handful of them for your main characters are okay, especially if they are linked to something relevant.
-But, don’t give every single character a scar or birthmark because that just looks weird.
+A handful of them for your main characters are okay, especially if they are linked to something relevant.
+But don’t give every single character a scar or birthmark because that just looks weird.

 Story Context Questions

 By now, we are starting to have a pretty decent idea of who the character is.
-His inner self is starting to shape up.
+His inner self is beginning to shape up.
 That’s good.
 But now, we need to put him into the context of the story.
 The story might change the character, or it might not.
-One way or another, your character will act within the confinements of the story, so we need to have some ideas about the character’s state.
+One way or another, your character will act within the story’s confinements, so we need to have some ideas about the character’s state.

 These are extremely important to establish the character’s motivation.
-If you have a great character doing things for no reason, readers will not connect with him or her.
+If you have a great character doing things for no reason, readers will not connect with them.
 You need to know what they want and why they want it.
 It’s a very critical part of integrating your character into the story.
-If you don’t do this step correctly, your character’s actions will feel forced and readers will walk away.
+If you don’t do this step correctly, your character’s actions will feel forced, and readers will walk away.

 - What does Dan want the most?